Konadu-Akwasi-Akuoko/Angular-The-Complete-Guide/the-basics/README.md

 ```

 By adding `FormsModule` to the `imports` array in the `@NgModule` decorator, Angular will know to look for and enable the `[(ngModel)]` directive when it runs your code.
 This is a necessary step for two-way data binding to work properly in your Angular application.

+## Angular Directives

+Directives are simply, instructions in the DOM.

+When Angular renders the template, it looks for these directives and follows their instructions.
+This could mean manipulating the structure of the DOM, changing styles, handling events, or even transforming data.

+Here's a simple comparison:

+- **Components** are like **blueprints** for a house.
+They describe the structure and appearance of the house.
+- **Directives**, on the other hand, are like **instructions** for the construction workers.
+They tell the workers what to do - paint the walls, install the doors, lay the roof, etc.

+There are three types of Angular directives:

+1. **Components**: These are used with a template and are the most common directive type.
+2. **Attribute Directives**: These change the appearance or behavior of an element, component, or another directive.
+3. **Structural Directives**: These change the DOM layout by adding and removing DOM elements.

+Here are some examples of built-in attribute directives:

+- **NgClass**: Adds and removes a set of CSS classes.
+- **NgStyle**: Adds and removes a set of HTML styles.
+- **NgModel**: Adds two-way data binding to an HTML form element.

+These directives use only public APIs and do not have special access to any private APIs that other directives can't access.
+You can also define your own directives to attach custom behavior to elements in the DOM.